-Previously employed only mainly on Rex’s own assets, an improved version of RVD will be marketed as a service for oil exploration companies.
+In another move, an improved version of RVD -- previously employed mainly on Rex’s own assets -- will be marketed as a service for oil exploration companies.
 A new client in Norway is already on board.

 Mr Dan Broström, Executive Chairman of Rex International Holding, said, “When we were first listed in mid-2013, our business model was to focus on using the RVD technology on our own assets to increase the chance of success in finding oil and then to sell oil-in-the-ground upon any discovery.
 With the collapse of oil prices since mid-2014, we have moderated our drilling plans to focus on getting our key assets to production.

 "To concentrate on our core competence in the technology arena, we are seeking operational partners of high professional standard for Oman.
 In Norway, we are already working with highly experienced partners in the licences, in particular Lundin Petroleum Norway AS who is also the operator of the licence PL338C (Edvard Grieg) discovery.”

 In a press release dated 17 April 2017, Rex shared that development feasibility studies were being carried out on the Edvard Grieg South (Rolvsnes) (“EGS”) discovery in licence PL338C made in December 2015.